mtacker/snowflake-demo/02_github_actions_setup.md

 brew install gh
 ```

-## Create Snowflakes database for integration with Github
+## Step 3: Create Snowflake database for integration with Github
 Note> This is required for all Snowflake accounts

 [About this step](https://docs.snowflake.com/en/developer-guide/git/git-overview):